AfonsoFGarcia/bluecon/README.md

 # BlueCon

-Library for connecting to Fermax Blue supported doorbells
+Library for connecting to Fermax Blue supported doorbells.

 **This library is still work in progress, do not use it for actual projects**

+Tested Devices:

+* Fermax Veo XS WiFi (9449)

 ## Installation